CSCfi/Kielipankki-utilities/docs/corpus_publishing_tasklist.md

 # [ ] _*+DATA*_ Check the data: format and validity
 ## [ ] _*?DATA*_ Clean up the data
 # [ ] _*+DATA*_ Create a simple shortname-orig_yyyymmdd_README.txt for the original data, see [instructions| https://github.com/CSCfi/Kielipankki-utilities/blob/master/docs/howto_archive_original_data.md ].
-# [ ] _*?DATA*_ In case the resource contains personal data (+PRIV) or other confidential information, [ include the original zip file(s) in a new, password-protected zip package | https://github.com/CSCfi/Kielipankki-utilities/blob/master/docs/howto_protected_packages.md ] for internal storage and transfer.
-Make sure the [ password is shared internally | https://github.com/CSCfi/Kielipankki-passwords/blob/master/howto_manage_corpus_passwords.md ].
+# [ ] _*?DATA*_ In case the resource contains personal data (+PRIV) or other confidential information, [include the original zip file(s) in a new, password-protected zip package| https://github.com/CSCfi/Kielipankki-utilities/blob/master/docs/howto_protected_packages.md ] for internal storage and transfer.
+Make sure the [password is shared internally | https://github.com/CSCfi/Kielipankki-passwords/blob/master/howto_manage_corpus_passwords.md ].
-# [ ] _*+HYSTORE*_ Upload the original data as a zip file (named as shortname-orig_yyyymmdd.zip) and the separate shortname-orig_yyyymmdd_README.txt file to the HFST server, under data/corpora/originals/.
+# [ ] _*+HYSTORE*_ Upload the original data as a zip file (named as _shortname-orig_yyyymmdd.zip_) and the separate _shortname-orig_yyyymmdd_README.txt_ file to the HFST server, under _data/corpora/originals/_.
-# [ ] _*?IDA*_ If the source version (to be published in download) is going to be very different from the original, upload the original data to IDA as a zip file (named as shortname-orig_yyyymmdd.zip) and the separate shortname-orig_yyyymmdd_README.txt file, under the folder with the resource group shortname, in lowercase characters.
+# [ ] _*?IDA*_ If the source version (to be published in download) is going to be very different from the original, upload the original data to IDA as a zip file (named as _shortname-orig_yyyymmdd.zip_) and the separate _shortname-orig_yyyymmdd_README.txt_ file, under the folder with the resource group shortname, in lowercase characters.
 Apply password protection if the license is RES.
 # [ ] _*?IDA*_ If applicable, freeze the new files in the original data folder in IDA.
 \\
 ```